suncoast-devs/ux-pt-course/wk-one-lesson-plan/week-one-lp.md

 **Lab Activity / Take Home:** Choose a different design problem and create an impact canvas to think through the problem.

 **Optional Homework:** Write about your biggest challenges this week.
 Were you surprised by anything you learned?

+**Gather emails to send materials and resource links from this week**